 - Antacids increase absorption of Adderall and should be avoided.

 - Acetazolamide and some thiazides increase blood levels of Adderall.

 - CYP2D6 inhibitors such as Benadryl, Wellbutrin, Paxil, Prozac and Cymbalta may increase levels of Adderall in the blood and may increase the risk of serotonin syndrome.

-- Serotonergic drugs such as serotonin reuptake inhibitors (SSRI), serotonin norepinephrine reuptake inhibitors (SNRI), tricyclic antidepressants and St. John’s Wort may increase the risk of serotonin syndrome.
+- Serotonergic drugs such as serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants and St. John’s Wort may increase the risk of serotonin syndrome.

 - Antihistamines may lose their sedative effects.

 - Blood pressure medications may not work as well.

 - Chlorpromazine, haloperidol and lithium carbonate inhibit the stimulant effect of Adderall.